adityasingh-lab/adityasingh-lab.github.io/_posts/2024-12-31-apim-client-cred-advance-scope-check.md

 ### Step 1: _Create Scope Check Service_

-This service can be implemented and hosted at any application / server.
-I'm creating this service on DataPower itself (in separate non-apim domain).
-The service type I've implement an XML-Firewall service with loopback backend type.
+The scope service can be implemented and hosted at any application / server.
+I'm creating and hosting it on DataPower itself (in separate non-apim domain).
+The service type I've implemented is a XML-Firewall service with loopback backend type.

 - Create XML Firewall with loopback type.
-- Have the local-ip as 127.0.0.1 so that service isn't accessible from outside.
+- Configure local-ip as 127.0.0.1 so that service isn't accessible from outside.
 - Add policy with following implementation:
   - Match action to match all incoming request.
   - Convert Query param to convert the input GET request to XML
   - Add transformation XSLT action which should function in following steps:
     - Extract input `app_name` and `token_scope`.
-    - Match it with attribute `app_name` and `token_scope`from the XML property file.
+    - Match it with attribute `app_name` and `token_scope`from the XML property file (Sample file below 👇)
     - Set `x-selected-scope` header with mapped value.
     - If no value match, log error message `No Application Scope Match`
   - Add result action